zjl9959/algviz/README.md

 ## Unit Test

-Make sure you have successfully installed [algviz](https://pypi.org/project/algviz/) from PyPi and download the [test codes](https://github.com/zjl9959/algviz/tree/main/tests) from github.
+Make sure you have successfully installed [algviz](https://pypi.org/project/algviz/) from PyPi and download the [test codes](https://github.com/zjl9959/algviz/tree/main/tests) from Github.

 Then call the command: